sheshagiri-t/pullrequestreview/pull_request_template.md

 ## Checklist:

 - [ ] Does the code follow naming conventions mentioned in readme file?
-- [ ] Are the files created in correct direcories according to best practices of code hierarchy?
+- [ ] Are the files created in correct directories according to best practices of code hierarchy?
 - [ ] Does the code contain comments, particularly in hard-to-understand areas?
 - [ ] Is self review by developer completed?
 - [ ] Do the changes generate no new warnings/errors?
-- [ ] Is I18N taken care of?
+- [ ] Is I18N implemented?